graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -am 'bypass eslint to commit' --no-verify
 ```

-Do the similar thing to `eslint.config.js` with a new line.
+Do a similar thing to `eslint.config.js` with a new line.

 ```diff
 +var b